CAD020: Tokenomics

 Coin purchasers MUST meet all relevant regulatory, legal and other requirements that may be defined to ensure that they are permitted to purchase Convex coins in their respective jurisdictions.

-The Convex Foundation SHOULD offer coins on an equal, non-discriminatory basis to any Coin Purchaser that meets the necessary criteria.
+The Convex Foundation SHOULD sell coins on an equal, non-discriminatory basis to any purchaser that meets the necessary criteria.

 The Convex Foundation MAY place restrictions on the rate that coins are distributed to early purchasers, giving consideration to the potential impact of large numbers of coins being issued at the same time.